WebOrigami/docs/content/language/caching.md

 Here `a` is an eager property that will always be evaluated as soon as this file is loaded.
 This is standard JavaScript behavior.

 In contrast, `b` is a lazy property and will only be evaluated if you ask this object for that property.
 If you were to inspect this object, `b` will be a property getter (alternatively known as a property accessor).
 Because Origami expressions are fundamentally asynchronous, the `b` property getter returns a `Promise` for a result.
+This lazy `b` property will only be evaluated when requested, and then its value will be cached so that subsequent requests immediately return the same value.

 ### The `:` syntax is for JavaScript interoperability